lucys-99/CMU_Notes/Fall24/IntroML_10601.md

   - Train: O(1)
   - Predict: O(MN), on average O($2^M \log N$)
     - In practice, use stochastic approximations(fast and often as good)
+  - k-NN works well with smaller datasets but runtime struggles when dataset becomes large
 - Theoretical Guarantees:
   - error < 2 x Bayes Error Rate ('the best you can possibly do')
 - Ties for voting: